How to Pack a 72-Hour Emergency Kit in the Event of a Natural Disaster

 First aid kit and supplies: You can either purchase one or make your own.

-Toiletries: Toilet paper, feminine hygiene, brush, toothbrush, etc.
+Toiletries: Toilet paper, feminine hygiene products, brush, toothbrush, etc.

 Cleaning supplies: hand sanitizer, soap, shampoo, dish soap, etc.